immutag/immutag/README.md

 # Immutag

+**WARNING**: this readme may not always accurately reflect the state of the software as this is a work-in-progress.

 Immutag is an experimental content-addressable file manager.
 Users add files with tags.
 Files are found by searching tags.
 Files can be stored and shared on network or locally.
 The software's components are interchangeable so that users and developers aren't locked-down.
 The software's protocol can be rewritten in any language for use by servers, web browsers, or embedded devices.

 Metadata can be pushed to distributed stores (e.g. ipfs) or ledgers (e.g. bitcoin), making them globally discoverable.
 However, it works well for purely offline use.